infor-cloud/xtendm3/index.md

 ---

 ## The What and The Why
-XtendM3 is an extensibility tool targeted for modifying and extending M3 Business in M3 Cloud Edition.
+XtendM3 is an extensibility tool targeted for modifying and extending M3 Business Engine in M3 Cloud Edition.
 For M3 there are different extensibility tools e.g. Mongoose, H5 Script, H5 SDK, etc. but the lack of capabilities for changing the business engine logic at realtime was the motivation to create another extensibility tool where realtime modification or extension of the logic is possible.